Accreditations and Memberships

 Successful accreditation is a true mark of quality for an academic institution and highly valued recognition of the overall standards of teaching and learning within that organisation.

 The accreditation process is both rigorous and comprehensive, and aimed at not only affirming current practice but also providing a framework for on-going development and improvement.
-ISZL is proud to be accredited by the world’s most prominent international accreditation organisations as it provides our community with the assurance that ISZ.
+ISZL is proud to be accredited by the world’s most prominent international accreditation organisations.

 - has undergone a rigorous self-assessment;